siduction/sidu-manual/data/en/0206-iso-dl_en.md

 ### Integrity check

-**md5sum**
+#### md5sum

-An md5sum is the checksum of a file.
-This checksum is used to check the integrity of the associated ISO image file.
-The siduction ISO image files and their corresponding md5sum files are always offered for download in the same directory.
+An md5sum is the checksum of a file and is used to check the integrity of the associated file.
+The siduction ISO file and its respective m5sum files can be downloaded from the same directory.
 For example:

 ~~~
 siduction-21.3.0-wintersky-kde-amd64-202112231751.iso
 siduction-21.3.0-wintersky-kde-amd64-202112231751.iso.md5
 ~~~

-The integrity check creates an md5sum for the downloaded ISO image file and compares it to a sum we created earlier in the file with the `.md5` extension.
-If the checksums differ, the ISO image file has been modified or corrupted.
-This test protects against the use of manipulated ISO image files and it may save a lot of time troubleshooting a DVD that is not working.
+During the integrity check, a md5sum is created for the downloaded ISO file and then compared to a sum in the file with the `.md5` extension that we have created in advance.
+If the check sums deviate, the has been changed or damaged.
+This test protects you from using a manipulated ISO file and saves you a lot of time for debugging in case of a non functioning DVD.

-Under Linux one changes in the terminal into the directory, in which both the ISO image file and the `.md5` file are.
-Then you get the md5sum of the ISO image file with **`md5sum siduction-*.iso`** and the content of the `.md5` file with **`cat siduction-*.iso.md5`**.
-If you connect the two commands together, the output is directly one below the other for easy comparison.
+On Linux, use the terminal and navigate to the directory containing both the ISO file and the `.md5` file.
+Then you can get the ISO file's checksum by entering **`md5sum siduction-*.iso`** and the the `.md5` file's content with **`cat siduction-*.iso.md5`**.
+If you combine the two commands, the output is given one upon the other and is thus easy to compare.

 ~~~
 $ md5sum siduction-*.iso && cat siduction-*.iso.md5